hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ```

-And as usual writing unit test.
+And as usual: writing unit test.

 ```java